andangrd/react-native-markdown-package/README.md

 # react-native-markdown-package
 Node Module Package for implementing markdown syntax in React Native.
-Contribution, Pull Request, or anything else from you guys will be really appreciated. :)
+I knew this is not a perfect package, so your contribution, Pull Request, or anything else from you guys will be really appreciated. :)

 ## Getting started